What is a Virtual Assistant? Know When You’re Ready to Hire

 Is hiring a virtual assistant the answer for your business?
 First, we’d recommend that you take some time to assess and determine whether you’re actually ready to hire one.
 Why do we suggest this?
 Well, sometimes people dive right in, sure that hiring a virtual assistant will be the magic solution to their business issues.
 If they don’t get the results they were expecting, they end up disappointed.

-This is often less about the virtual assistant and more about the preparedness of the company to actually hire one.
+This is often less about the VA and more about the preparedness of the company to actually hire one.
 You can’t go in with a vague notion of “the virtual assistant will help me and things will get better.”
 You need an actual plan.

 Here are some things to consider: